lelepado01/FoundationModel4ClimateNotes/src/liquid_neural_networks.md

 The network might associate the dynamics of the task with its own behaviour (ex. steering left/right implies camera movement).

+The liquid time-constant (LTC) model is based on neurons in the form of differential equations interconnected via sigmoidal synapses.

+Because LTCs are ordinary differential equations, their behavior can only be described over time.
+LTCs are universal approximators and implement causal dynamical models.
+However, the LTC model has one major disadvantage: to compute their output, we need a numerical differential equation-solver which seriously slows down their training and inference time.

 ## Expressivity

 Using the trajectory length method it is possible to measure the expressivity of a network.